ethereum/blake2b-py/README.md

 The test covering test vector 8 from EIP 152 (https://eips.ethereum.org/EIPS/eip-152#test-vector-8) takes a little while to run.
-Because of this, it's not included in the normal test suite.
+Because of this, it's ignored in the normal test suite.
 To run the test and see a message describing how long it took, run this command:
 ```bash
 cargo test --release -- --ignored --nocapture
 ```